$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Conclusions

 \section{Conclusions}

-In this work, we studied the thermalization process of the energy-momentum absorbed from a quenched jet, as originally proposed in \cite{Serenone2021}, under various different conditions.
-To expand on the previous work, we now simulated the thermalization of jet energy using fluctuating initial conditions, which makes the final results better aligned to what is to be observed in experiment.
+In this work, we systematically studied how the energy-momentum currents of quenched jets can induce a ring pattern of vorticity in the QGP medium.

+To expand on the previous work~\cite{Serenone2021}, we quantify the effects of fluctuating initial conditions on the ring observable of $\Lambda$ hyperons.
 We computed the polarization of the $\Lambda$ hyperons due to the vorticity generated by the thermalization of the quenched jet and applied this framework to evaluate different aspects of jet-medium interactions.

 Our systematic study clearly demonstrates that the ring observable is a highly sensitive tool to probe the dynamics of the QGP and jet-medium interactions.
-The results showed that $\mathcal{R}^{J}_{\Lambda}$ is sensitive to the momentum of the quenched jet, the specific shear viscosity of the medium, and also to the position at which the jet is absorbed.
+The results showed that $\mathcal{R}^{J}_{\Lambda}$ is sensitive to the momentum of the quenched jet, the specific shear viscosity of the medium, and also to the position and direction at which the energy-momentum current is deposited.
 These observations establish the ring observable as a powerful tool for studying the dynamics and interactions of the extreme matter created in high-energy heavy ion collisions.
 Furthermore, we showed that even with fluctuations in initial conditions, the effect calculated by the ring observable $\mathcal{R}^{J}_{\Lambda}$ has the same magnitude as reported by ALICE and STAR for the global $\Lambda$ polarization \cite{ALICE, STAR}.
-With this comparison, our calculations suggest that this observable can be really measured, providing a clear signal of the thermalization of the energy lost by a quenched jet.
+With this comparison, our calculations suggest that this observable can be measured, providing a clear signal of the thermalization of the energy lost by a quenched jet.